 Radeon HD 7970 matches the performance of Geforce GT 770M SLI performance neck in the neck so a card which is less than Rs.
 32,000 games a laptop which will easily cost above Rs.
 200,000.
 Alienware with single 770M is priced around 1.75 lakh in India as of May 2014.

 The pattern continues as we move down the product line; the slow desktop card like GeForce GT 630, is priced @ 5000 it has slightly higher clock and performance than the GT 750M and matches the performance of GT 755M in some titles and lag in others.

-Looking at the pricing it is enlightening that you can get almost double power or more for same amount of money you pay for the notebook consider you buy a Lenovo 510p with GT 755M for Rs.
+Looking at the pricing, it is enlightening that you can get almost double power or more for the same amount of money you pay for the notebook consider you buy a Lenovo 510p with GT 755M for Rs.
 70,000.
-I would recommend to use the same amount of money to buy a core I5 4770k or i5 3570k (overclock it) and buy AMD R9 280X or GTX 770 or GTX 760 which ever fits your budget after purchasing 1080P monitor and other Rig components.
+I would recommend to use the same amount of money to buy a core I5 4770k or i5 3570k (overclock it) and buy AMD R9 280X or GTX 770 or GTX 760 whichever fits your budget after purchasing the 1080P monitor and other Rig components.

 The performance difference will be 100% with R9 280X or more, simplifying it if you get around 32FPS on high settings in Crysis 3 with the laptop you will get at least 64 FPS in same settings or higher on the desktop of equal value.